Tinkerforge/doc/en/source/Software/IPConnection_C.rst

 .. c:function:: void ipcon_set_timeout(IPConnection *ipcon, uint32_t timeout)

- Sets the timeout (in ms) for getters and for setters for which "response expected" is activated.
+ Sets the timeout in milliseconds for getters and for setters for which the response expected flag is activated.

- Default timeout is 2500ms.
+ Default timeout is 2500.

 .. c:function:: uint32_t ipcon_get_timeout(IPConnection *ipcon)

  Returns the timeout as set by :c:func:`ipcon_set_timeout`.

+.. c:function:: int ipcon_enumerate(IPConnection *ipcon)

+ Broadcasts an enumerate request.
+All devices will respond with an enumerate callback.

 .. c:function:: void ipcon_wait(IPConnection *ipcon)